 Let’s say you have units of equity-oriented funds and you plan to sell them.
 If you sold it after a holding period of more than 12 months then it is considered long-term capital gains Long Term Capital Gain Tax on Shares Section 112A - Learn by Quicko) (LTCG), which is taxable at 10%, exceeding Rs.1 lakh exemption and a securities transaction tax (STT) must be paid to sell these units.
 Remember that no indexation benefit on the cost of acquisition is allowed for equity-oriented investments.

-Whereas, If you sold it after 12 months then would be treated as short-term capital gains (STCG), which is taxed at a flat 15%.
+Whereas, If the period of holding is 12 months or less on the sale date then it would be treated as short-term capital gains (STCG), which is taxed at a flat 15%.

 Capital gain on unlisted shares and immovable property by NRI